MatthewHarris01/Word-Guess-Game/README.md

 Added Myer web reset css content.
 0.16 -- most stuff is working, currently working on getting the matched letters to display correctly.
 0.17 -- the reveal matched letters code is almost working, still has a couple of bugs to resolve.
 0.2 -- code to reveal matched letter complete and working.
-Needs code to determine if player has one. (some placeholder elements installed.)
+Needs code to determine if player has won. (some placeholder elements installed.)
 Images added.
 Last update 12/13/19, 11:47 pm.
 =======